AustinOzor/AustinOzor/README.md

 - 👋 Hi, I’m @AustinOzor
-- 👀 I’m interested in learning software development to becoming a professional.
+- 👀 I’m in learning DevOps Engineering and software development.
-- 🌱 I’m currently learning web development and building personal project with #html, #css #bootstrap.
+- 🌱 Tools: Linux,Git,Jenkins,Ansible,CI/CD, .
-- 💞️ I’m looking to collaborate on web development projects to improve my skills.
+- 💞️ I’m looking to collaborate on DevOps projects to improve my skills.
 - 📫 How to reach me at augustineozor@gmail.com or linkedin: linkedin.com/in/augustine-tetteh-ozor-ma-lis-168ba656

 -